kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 #### Generate the merge branch

-Use the version you intend to merge from debian (for example `3.1.23-1`), and the ubuntu version it's going into (for example `disco`).
+Create a branch to do the merge work in:

-    git checkout -b merge-3.1.23-1-disco
+    git checkout -b merge-lp1802914-disco

 #### Create tags